digital-work-lab/handbook/docs/lab_basics/Vacation.md

 ## 5. Exceptions and Special Circumstances

 ### 5.1 Extended Leaves of Absence
 - **Student Assistants** may, upon application, be released from the obligation of proper study (leave of absence).
-This must be approved by the business management/university management.
+This must be approved by the management of the digital-work lab.

   The reasons for the leave of absence must be stated in writing in the application and must be supported by appropriate evidence.